Brian C. Prest

 Brian Prest is an economist at Resources for the Future specializing in climate change, electricity markets, and oil and gas economics.
-Prest uses economic theory and econometric models to understand energy supply dynamics and improve the design of environmental policies.
-In his current work, he is assessing the impacts of poor incentive structures in electricity markets on plant emissions and negative prices.
+Prest uses economic theory and econometric models to improve energy and environmental policies by assessing their impacts on markets and pollution outcomes.
+His recent work includes economic modeling of federal oil and gas leasing policies, including implementing carbon pricing into federal oil and gas royalties.
 He is also working to improve the scientific basis of the social cost of carbon by establish an empirical basis for determining discount rates and developing probabilistic Bayesian projections of country-level energy intensity.
 He also uses machine learning techniques to improve understanding of household electricity demand and time-varying pricing.
 His past work includes econometric analysis of the US oil and gas industry, evaluating the effects of coal subsidies on emissions, understanding the economic effects of rising temperatures, modeling the market dynamics of climate change policy under policy uncertainty.
 His work has appeared in the Journal of the Association of Environmental and Resource Economists, Journal of Environmental Economics and Management, Energy Economics, and The Energy Journal.

 - BA in economics, Williams College, 2009